zviLib/Playlist-Generator/README.md

 Client side of a desktop application that generates playlists.
 The GUI is written in JavaFX implementing the MVC architectural pattern.

-A demo version, mimicing the server answers, is available.
+A demo version, generating random server responses, is available.